mmngreco/IneqPy/README.rst

 First-steps
 ===========

-First of all, we need intall PyIneq.
+First of all, we need intall IneqPy.

 Install